Jefferson Market Garden

 Community Event Volunteers

-Volunteers also may assist in the organization and implementation of the many activities that the Garden hosts throughout the year.
-Please check our Calendar to see what's coming up!
+Volunteers also may assist in the organization and implementation of the many activities that the The Garden hosts many activities throughout the year.
+If you would like to assist in their planning and realization, please click here!